-One of the more provocative shirts seen this summer, although iconic from the classic Rolling Stone Cover are the Trey/Janet ‘I’m Checkin’ ‘Em Out’ shirts.
-Code will be selling these from Telluride>Jones Beach.
-Look for him on the lots.
+One of the more provocative shirts seen on Phish Tour, although iconic from the classic Rolling Stone Cover are the Trey/Janet ‘I’m Checkin’ ‘Em Out’ shirts.
+Wookles has resurrected these shirts and is now selling them in his store.
+Shirts are $20 each and are printed on Gildan Ultra Cotton Stone Blue shirts.

 Hi all, and happy pre second leg of summer tour!
 Cant wait to hit the road next week and head out west for some epic venues.
 These will be my last releases for this summer, and Im very excited about each.